How Much Water To Drink A Day For Older Adults

 Adjusting Diet

-Cutting back on salty foods, avoiding or reducing alcohol intake, and drinking caffeine in moderation can help ensure someone is retaining enough fluid.
+Cutting back on salty foods, sugary drinks, avoiding or reducing alcohol intake, and drinking caffeine in moderation can help ensure someone is retaining enough fluid.

 Eating Water-Dense Foods